jrasmusson/ios-professional-course/Password-Reset/2-PasswordTextField/README.md

 ### Challenge 🕹 Adding the error label

-See if you can add the error label:
+See if you can add the `errorLabel`:

 - `4pts` beneath the `dividerView`
 - Flush `leading` and `trailing` edges